tmr232/regshot/trunk/files/readme.txt

 Copyright 2004 tulipfan
 Copyright 2007 Belogorokhov Youri

-Multi-language translation are the property of their respective owner.
+Multi-language translations are the property of their respective owner.

 Regshot is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by